ddddddO/gtree/README.md

 OPTIONS:
-   --file value, -f value               specify the path to markdown file. (default: stdin) --two-spaces, --ts                   set this option when the markdown indent is 2 spaces. (default: tab spaces) --four-spaces, --fs                  set this option when the markdown indent is 4 spaces. (default: tab spaces) --massive, -m                        set this option when there are very many blocks of markdown. (default: false) --massive-timeout value, --mt value  set this option if you want to set a timeout. (default: 0s) --json, -j                           set this option when outputting JSON. (default: tree)
+   --file value, -f value               specify the path to markdown file. (default: stdin) --massive, -m                        set this option when there are very many blocks of markdown. (default: false) --massive-timeout value, --mt value  set this option if you want to set a timeout. (default: 0s) --json, -j                           set this option when outputting JSON. (default: tree)